hsivan/automon/README.md

 ```
 Run the other 3 nodes similarly, while changing `NODE_IDX` value accordingly.

-To run the same example on different machines, simply remove `--net automonnet` from the commands and change `HOST`
+To run the same example on different machines, simply remove `--net automonnet` and `--name automonserver` from the commands and change `HOST`
 value in the node command to the IP of the coordinator machine.

 ## Reproduce paper's experimental results